MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 # Pre-Demo Setup

-### Setup part 1 - Redeem Azure Pass
+## Setup part 1 - Redeem Azure Pass

 In this setup task, you will redeem your Azure pass using the same credentials as your Microsoft 365 tenant.
 This will make for a more seamless experience when moving between Microsoft 365 and Azure.

 1. If you have any open browser windows, it is recommended you close all browsers.

 1. Right click on the Microsoft Edge icon and and select **New InPrivate window** to open a new In-Private Browser session.
-Other

 1. In the address bar enter **www.microsoftazurepass.com**.